PythonOT/POT/docs/source/quickstart.rst

     algebra) have been implemented in :any:`ot.gpu`.
 Here is a short list on the main entries:

-    -  :any:`ot.gpu.dist` : computation of distance matrix
+    -  :meth:`ot.gpu.dist`: computation of distance matrix
-    -  :any:`ot.gpu.sinkhorn` : computation of sinkhorn
+    -  :meth:`ot.gpu.sinkhorn`: computation of sinkhorn
-    -  :any:`ot.gpu.sinkhorn_lpl1_mm` : computation of sinkhorn + group lasso
+    -  :meth:`ot.gpu.sinkhorn_lpl1_mm`: computation of sinkhorn + group lasso

 Note that while the :any:`ot.gpu` module has been designed to be compatible with POT, calling its function with :any:`numpy`  arrays will incur a large overhead due to the memory copy of the array on GPU prior to computation and conversion of the array after computation.
-To avoid this overhead, we provide functions :any:`ot.gpu.to_gpu` and :any:`ot.gpu.to_np` that perform the conversion explicitly.
+To avoid this overhead, we provide functions :meth:`ot.gpu.to_gpu` and :meth:`ot.gpu.to_np` that perform the conversion explicitly.

 .. warning::

     Note that due to the hard dependency on :code:`cupy`, :any:`ot.gpu` is not imported by default.
 If you want to use it you have to specifically import it with :code:`import ot.gpu` .

 FAQ
 ---

 1. **How to solve a discrete optimal transport problem ?**